Correlation detection in trees for planted graph alignment: Sufficient conditions based on Kullback-Leibler divergence

+\begin{remark} The result stated in the first point of Theorem \ref{theorem:suff_cond_KL} is similar to those obtained in \cite{Ganassali20a}, however the present derivation is more direct and explicit.
+Note that anticipating Section \ref{section:graph_matching}, this result states that for small values of $\lambda$, there is no hard phase for sparse graph alignment, and one gets immediately from the impossible phase to the easy phase when crossing the border $\lambda s = 1$. \end{remark}

-Condition \eqref{eq:cor:suff_cond_KL} of Corollary \ref{cor:suff_cond_KL} can also be used to identify conditions on $s$ for one-sided testability for large values of $\lambda$, based on corresponding evaluations of $\KL_1$.
-However, the resulting conditions do not appear as sharp as those obtained by the analysis of automorphisms of $\tau^*$, that is the object of the next Section.
+\begin{remark} Other sufficient conditions based on asymptotic expansions of $\KL_1$, this time for large $\lambda$, could also be obtained from condition \eqref{eq:cor:suff_cond_KL} of Corollary \ref{cor:suff_cond_KL}.
+However, the resulting conditions do not appear as sharp as those obtained by the analysis of automorphisms of $\tau^*$, which is the object of the next section. \end{remark}